peopleware/openapi/resource/relations.md

 `search-document` for `X` and `Y` for the content for `X` and `Y`.

 It is also possible to envision a combination of both approaches.
-It would make sense that the backend service adds all content that is available within the backend service and only adds references for content that must be fetched from another service.
+It would make sense that the backend service adds all content that is readily available within that backend service (participating entities that are available in the same service) and only adds references for content that must be fetched from another service.
+A data structure could be created to handle this in a transparent way.